BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2019/jail_break/index.md

 ![opensesame.jpg](opensesame.jpg)

 We used the message given in the image as a password to decrypt the ZIP, and got this [last HTML file](knockknock.html), showing nothing in a web browser.
-However, but taking a look at the source code, we found:
+However, by taking a look at the source code, we found:

 > ```javascript
 ><script>